douglasgscofield/fastrank/README.md

 Now to add shellsort, with three implementations of gap distances, following the Wikipedia page for shellsort: Ciura (`3L`), Sedgwick (`4L`, R uses this), and Tokuda (`5L`).
 This is in addition to quicksort (`2L`).

+**Result:** Sedgwick gaps work best for 10000 (and presumably longer) vectors, while Ciura and Tokuda are better for shorter vectors with Ciura very slightly better.

 ```R
 > microbenchmark(rank(y), rank_new(y), fastrank(y, sort=2L), fastrank(y, sort=3L), fastrank(y, sort=4L), fastrank(y, sort=5L), times=100000)
 Unit: nanoseconds